Aervyon/jsLiam/README.md

 A simple rich presence i made for the people of the dyno server.
 Repurpose it if you wish.

+I built this rich presence app to be customizable and lightweight at the same time, by making it so you can just use the terminal and notepad to edit it

 ## Required things

 - NodeJS 8.0.0+
-- A text editor that can handle JSON files (if you want to set it up differently), i think notepad wouldd work just fine.
+- A text editor that can handle JSON files (if you want to set it up differently), notepad will work just fine.
 - Terminal access

 ## Getting started

-- First install all dependencies (one) by running `npm install`
+- First install all dependencies (one) by running `npm install` (in the applications directory) in the terminal or by running the `install.bat` file (windows)

-- Then check if it works by doing `npm start`
+- Then check if it works by doing `npm start` (in the applications directory) in the terminal or by running the `start.bat` file (windows)

-- You can config it by using a file named `config.json` in the root of the application.
+- You can configure it by using a file named `config.json` in the root of the application.

-## Things to not do

-- Do not use pm2.
-It makes it so you cannot reload, load, or unload (depending on if the config file exists) the config once the app is started
+## A warning for if you use pm2

+Know what pm2 does, and how to use it if you want to use pm2.
+If you are using pm2 you should know how to reload the application, start the application, stop the application, and view the logs for the application

 ## Features

 - A hot reloadable configuration file.
-If you want to reload the configuration file, just type `refresh` into your terminal
+If you want to reload the configuration file, just type `refresh` into your terminal (unless of course you are using pm2)

 - Easy configuration.
 The configuration keys are below, and are easy to understand (most of the time).